mb-BCA/pyMOU/README.md

 #### Direct installation from GitHub

-If you have [git](https://git-scm.com) installed, you can install pyGAlib directly from its GitHub repository.
+If you have [git](https://git-scm.com) installed, you can install pyMOU directly from its GitHub repository.
 Open a terminal window and type:

 	python3 -m pip install git+https://github.com/mb-BCA/pyMOU.git@master